Teaching

 “I am really glad that our paths crossed and I hope to see you in Maastricht in the future!”

 “I appreciated the content of this course as well as the guidance of my tutor.
 The tutorials were held in nice atmosphere where no one was afraid to discuss and ask questions which was supported by the tutor who always helped us to understand the topics and regularly checked if we all understand and engaged us in discussions.
-During my exchange this was my most favourite tutorial thanks to the group of students and the tutor.
-I also think the lectures gave us good basic information before the tutorial and guided us in what to look for in the texts for tutorial readings, which were sometimes a little hard to read.”
+During my exchange this was my most favourite tutorial thanks to the group of students and the tutor.”